PPC is one of the most cost-effective forms of lead generation in real estate.

 PPC advertising exists on all search engines, including Google, Bing, Amazon, Yelp, and Yahoo, but Google is by far and away the leading PPC provider.

-We should note that the term "PPC" is thrown around in many different contexts.
-Recently, PPC has been used synonymously with "SEM" or "Search Engine Marketing," referring to the entire umbrella of paid online advertising, including Google, Facebook, and Instagram ads.
+By the way, the word "PPC" is thrown around in many different contexts.
+Sometines PPC is used synonymously with "SEM" or "Search Engine Marketing," referring to the entire umbrella of paid online advertising, including Google, Facebook, and Instagram ads.